top of page

 Jesus, full of the Holy Spirit, left the Jordan and was led by the Spirit into the wilderness, where for forty days he was tempted by the devil.
 He ate nothing during those days, and at the end of them he was hungry.
 Luke 4: 1-2 (NIV)

-In the River Jordan, a seemingly mere son of man, Jesus, is revealed to be the Son of God, Christ.
-John’s very purpose in life from before his birth, even before his conception, is now.
-Here is the Trinity in supernatural glory.
-The heavens opened, a dove descended and a voice from above announcing, “You are my Son.”
+John the Baptist’s very purpose in life from before his birth, even before his conception, is now.
+In the River Jordan, a seemingly mere son of man, Jesus, is revealed to be the Son of God, Christ.Here is the Trinity in supernatural glory.
+The heavens opened, a dove descended and a voice from above announces, “You are my Son.”

 Immediately following His baptism and full of the Holy Spirit, Jesus, the Christ in flesh and blood, incarnate, is led by the Holy Spirit into the desert to be tempted by “the devil.”
-The word “devil” means “the slanderer.”
+The word “devil” means the slanderer.
 This slanderer is also called “the tempter” in Matthew’s account.
 Christ will call him by name, Satan, which means adversary and accuser.

 The devil said to him, “If you are the Son of God, tell this stone to become bread.”
 Jesus answered, “It is written: ‘Man shall not live on bread alone.’”